andamira/devela/DERIVED.md

   as the [`cfor`] macro.
 - Integration of [no_std_io]|[core2] by Brendan Molloy, licensed as MIT OR Apache-2.0, as part of the [`io`] module.
+- Integration of [numtoa] by Michael Murphy, licensed as MIT OR Apache-2.0, as the [`NumToStr`] trait.
 - Integration of [size_of_trait] by Joshua Nelson, licensed as BSD-3, as the [`mem_size_of_expr`] macro.